kyma-project/kyma/resources/monitoring/charts/alert-rules/README.md

 ### Configure Alertmanager

-In Kyma all the configuration related to the Alertmanager is in the chart [alertmanager](../alertmanager/README.md)
+You can configure the Alertmanager using the [alertmanager](../alertmanager/README.md) chart.